-Cecil Phipps was born in Fort Dodge, Iowa on May 20,1930.
+Cecil Phipps was born in Fort Dodge, Iowa, on May 20,1930.
 After high school, he worked at several jobs before enlisting in the US Army in 1950.
-He attended basic training at Fort Riley, Kansas before being sent to Okinawa, Japan shortly thereafter.
-On August 1, 1950 he was deployed to Korea, arriving on a Japanese fishing boat in Pusan where he was assigned to K Company, 35th Infantry Regiment.
+He attended basic training at Fort Riley, Kansas, before being sent to Okinawa, Japan, shortly thereafter.
+On August 1, 1950, he was deployed to Korea, arriving on a Japanese fishing boat in Pusan where he was assigned to K Company, 35th Infantry Regiment.
 After being separated from friendly forces, he was captured as a POW by Chinese soldiers in November 1951.
-He was sent to Pak Tong camp (#3) near the Chinese border where he spent the next 33 months in captivity.
+He spent the next thirty-three months in captivity at Camps Five and Three.
 On August 28, 1953, he was released at Panmunjeom and sent back to the US and was celebrated as he returned home to Iowa.

 Cecil Phipps talks about his capture by Chinese soldiers, becoming a prisoner of war.
 He describes his initial three-day evasion and a fateful decision that led to his capture.
-He and seven fellow soldier were made to march north at night until they reached the Chinese border.
+He shares how he and seven fellow soldier were made to march north at night until they reached the Chinese border.

 Cecil Phipps talks about the Chinese buildings he was housed in as a POW.
 He describes how these dwellings were built and what materials were used in their construction.
-He also describes in detail the heating system that was important for cold Asian winters.
+He details the heating system that was important for cold Asian winters.

 Life as a POW

 Cecil Phipps talks about life as a POW.
-He describes Pak Tong POW camp (#3) and the harsh living conditions that he lived under as prisoner including remarks about cold weather, starvation, lice infestation, and other diseases.
-He mentions that he went from 190 pounds to 75 pounds during the first six months of his imprisonment.
+He describes Poyktong POW Camp (#5) and the harsh living conditions he lived through as prisoner, offering remarks about cold weather, starvation, lice infestation, and other diseases.
+He mentions he went from one hundred ninety pounds to seventy-five pounds during the first six months of his imprisonment.

 "Always Trying to Escape"

-Cecil Phipps talks about a fellow soldier that attempted and failed several times to escape Pak Tong POW camp (#3).
+Cecil Phipps talks about a fellow soldier that attempted and failed several times to escape Camp #3.
 He describes how he tried to aid his friend and what happened when he was captured and returned.

-Cecil Phipps was released from Chinese captivity on August 28, 1953 at Panmunjeom after 33 months as a POW.
-He describes the trip from Pak Tong camp (#3), taking several days by truck and train and spending a week in another POW camp, before finally reaching freedom at Panmunjeom.
+Cecil Phipps recalls his released from Chinese captivity on August 28, 1953, at Panmunjeom after thirty-three months as a POW.
+He describes the trip from Camp #3, taking several days by truck and train and spending a week in another POW camp, before finally reaching freedom at Panmunjeom.

 First Days of Freedom